lifs-tools/empirical-lipid-ms-score/inst/app/www/usingEposmol.md

 - ID (a unique ID for the feature coordinate)
 - Score (the point score of the feature)

 Additionally, if you run Goslin the output may contain a column *Shorthand.Level.CvTerm* that will contain the controlled vocabulary term for the shorthand lipid name level as returned by Goslin.
+See
-See [PSI-MS](https://www.ebi.ac.uk/ols4/ontologies/ms) for more details.
+<a href="https://www.ebi.ac.uk/ols4/ontologies/ms" target="_blank" rel="noreferrer">the PSI-MS controlled vocabulary at OLS</a> for more details.

 ## Input Data Format - Mandatory column names